pokt-network/pocket/e2e/docs/E2E_FRAMEWORK.md

 ## Purpose

 The purpose of this set of tests is to aid development efforts going forward with V1.
 This test suite should develop in lockstep with DevNet.
-Rapid iteration on DevNet will be crucial for a successful late-summer TestNet launch.
+Rapid iteration on DevNet will be crucial for a smooth TestNet launch.

 ## Goals